bahmutov/cypress-examples/docs/recipes/use-within.md

 # Use cy.within To Limit The DOM Search

+📺 Watch this recipe explained in the video [Find The Right Item Using The cy.within Command Or The Parent Selector](https://youtu.be/YpbkEBE42QI).

 <!-- fiddle Limit the DOM search -->

 Notice that we have the same item "Apples" in both lists.
 How do we confirm the "Apples" in the second list of all products?